palaeoware/MBL2017/README.md

 MBL2017 uses QCustomPlot (http://www.qcustomplot.com/) v 1.3.1 for visualisation - source code included in this package, see comments for license.

+MBL2017 uses a GUI theme designed by Alan R.T.
+Spencer, and implemented by Russell Garwood.

 2. Usage

 ##v1